-- 41. In 1988, Congress passed the Arizona-Idaho Conservation Act.
+- 43. In 1988, Congress passed the Arizona-Idaho Conservation Act.
 Pub.
 L. No. 100-696, 102 Stat.
 4571.
-In response to lobbying by the University of Arizona, the Act included a provision exempting telescope construction from compliance with section 7 consultation requirements under the ESA.
+In response to lobbying by the University of Arizona ("UA"), the Act included a provision exempting telescope construction from compliance with section 7 consultation requirements under the ESA.
 Id., Title VI, Mount Graham International Observatory.
-Subsequently, two telescopes and associated roads and infrastructure have been constructed on Emerald Peak-the UA Large Binocular Telescope and the Vatican Advanced Technology Telescope. - 42.
+Subsequently, three telescopes and associated roads and infrastructure have been constructed on and near Emerald Peak-the UA Columbus or Large Binocular Telescope, the Vatican Advanced Technology Telescope, and the German Max Plank Submillimeter Telescope. - 44.
 As the Ninth Circuit Court of Appeals held in its decision reluctantly finding that the Act exempted telescope construction from ESA requirements: